On this page

 The term "locality authorisation" refers to the process used by the NZ Health and Disability Ethics Committees (HDECs) for ascertaining that all local governance issues have been addressed at sites participating in a research project.

-All health research to be undertaken at BOPDHB must have Locality authorisation before the research is started.
-Applications should be submitted by the local study representative from the BOPDHB locality.
+All health research to be undertaken at Te Whatu Ora - Health New Zealand Hauora a Toi Bay of Plenty must have locality authorisation before the research is started.
+Applications should be submitted by the local study representative from our locality.

-External researchers should contact the Research Office if they do not have a local BOPDHB representative on the research team.
+External researchers should contact the Research Office if they do not have one of our representatives on the research team.

 Consult with your local Head of Department and Service Leaders to confirm that they support the proposed research being conducted within the relevant services and that they approve of the resource use and proposed budgets.